cockroachdb/docs/v20.2/create-user.md

 ---
 title: CREATE USER
-summary: The CREATE USER statement creates SQL users, which let you control privileges on your databases and tables.
+summary: The CREATE USER statement creates SQL roles that are preconfigured to act as database users.
+Privileges assigned to a role are inherited by its member roles.
 toc: true
 ---

-The `CREATE USER` [statement](sql-statements.html) creates a SQL role which can be used to log in to a database or manage the [privileges](authorization.html#assign-privileges) of member roles/users.
-There is no distinct "user" entity in CockroachDB, however, a role with login privileges may be called a user.
+The `CREATE USER` [statement](sql-statements.html) creates a SQL role that can be used to log in to a database.
+There is no distinct "user" entity in CockroachDB, however, a role with the `LOGIN` option enabled may be called a user and can log in to the SQL shell.

-`CREATE USER` is equivalent to the statement `CREATE ROLE`, with one exception: `CREATE ROLE` sets the `NOLOGIN` option by default, preventing the new role from being used to log in to the database. `CREATE USER` does not set `NOLOGIN`, so the role inherits the login capability from any parent role, including the default `public` role.
-Otherwise, the `LOGIN` option may be set explicitly.
+`CREATE USER` is equivalent to the statement `CREATE ROLE`, with one exception: `CREATE ROLE` sets the `NOLOGIN` option by default, preventing the new role from being used to log in to the database.

+You can [assign privileges](authorization.html#assign-privileges) to the user and [set it as a member](grant-roles.html) of other roles, inheriting their privileges.

 {{site.data.alerts.callout_info}}
  Prior to CockroachDB v20.1, Role-Based Access Control (RBAC) was an enterprise feature, and `CREATE ROLE` created a disctinct entity type called a role.
 As of v20.1, this feature is now freely available in the core version of CockroachDB, and the keywords `ROLE` and `USER` can now be used interchangeably in SQL statements for enhanced Postgres compatibility.